jiechenmc/kubestack/README.md

 ## Deployment

-A highly available 3 node `k3s` cluster is primarily used for exploring `Kubernetes` features such as ingress, stateful deployments, persistent storage management, etc.
+A highly available 3 node `k3s` and `kind` cluster is primarily used for exploring `Kubernetes` features such as ingress, stateful deployments, persistent storage management, etc.

 ![image](lab.svg)

-In addition to the `k3s` cluster, I use `Docker` compose since it is easier to maintain and allows me to focus on learning the applications.
+In addition to the `k3s` and `kind` clusters, I use `Docker` compose since it is easier to maintain and allows me to focus on learning the applications.

 ## Applications